pwrtelegram/pwrtelegram/README.md

 The same will happen if you send a file ID that links to a file which type is different from the one specified in the URL or if you also provide a file name along with the file ID.

-You can provide a detect parameter: if the value of this parameter is set to true, the PWRTelegram API will automagically obtain the metadata of the provided file/URL and send it along with the file itself (only if it isn't already present in the request).
+The PWRTelegram API will automagically obtain the metadata of the provided file/URL and send it along with the file itself (only if it isn't already present in the request).

-This is the metadata that will be obtained and sent if the detect parameter is set to true:
+This is the metadata that will be obtained and sent:

 * Documents: file name as caption